Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 3. Notification from NhgOrch
     * NhgOrch component notifies ArsOrch of NHG update.
 4. Nexthop group's SAI attributes handling:
-    * If nexthop group's ARS object ID, "set" capability is supported:
+    * If nexthop group's ARS object ID "set" capability is supported:
         - The nexthop group is updated with the ARS object ID.
-    * If "set" capability is not supported - implement via "create" functionality:
+    * If "set" capability is not supported - ignore NHG update.
-        - Create a new nexthop group with the ARS object ID.
-        - Remove original nexthop group.
     * If an alternative path is defined:
         - Identify the relevant nexthops by matching them against the entries in the ARS_NEXTHOP_GROUP_MEMBER table with the role set to "alternative_path."
         - Set these nexthops as part of the alternative path by updating the SAI attributes for the nexthop group or member accordingly.